Doomsday Argument Longevity Calculator

 Mathematical Foundations

 Critiques often target the prior.
-A uniform prior in heavily weights small values of , arguably biasing the conclusion toward imminent doom.
+A uniform prior in 1 n heavily weights small values of n , arguably biasing the conclusion toward imminent doom.
 Alternative priors, such as a log-uniform distribution or ones informed by astrophysical limits, yield different predictions.
 Furthermore, the self-sampling assumption—the idea that one is a random member of the human race—ignores correlations between observer existence and population size.
 In scenarios where observer moments are more likely during periods of high population, birth ranks skews earlier, weakening the inference.
 These subtleties motivate caution in interpreting the results.

 Example Bounds Across Confidence Levels